* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating Peking duck in a skillet

-1. Set the stovetop to medium heat.
+1. Separate the duck meat from the skin and set the stovetop to medium heat.

-2. Add the duck meat only to a nonstick pan.
+2. Add the duck meat only to a nonstick pan and sprinkle in 1-2 tablespoons of chicken stock or water.

-5. Serve the meat and duck skins together.
+7. Serve the meat and duck skins together.

 Make sure to add sufficient water to create steam because this moisturizes the meat, leaving it juicy and reinvigorating the spices.

-It provided savory, moist meat and crispy skin.
-And, it was easy to control how crisp the skin got.
+Results: This was a good method for reheating leftover Peking duck.
+It resulted in savory, moist meat and crispy skin.
+And it was easy to control how crisp the skin got.
+But because it was a two-step process, this method required more work and more clean-up.

 Reheating Peking duck in the microwave